Skip to content

 Sarlat-la-Canéda (20 minutes by car), Dordogne

 Chateau De Puy Robert is a 19th-century Directoire-style house, 20 minutes by car from Sarlat-la-Canéda.
 A watchtower pepperbox bedroom, a stone balcony with wrought iron, and an elevator inside the château give it an unusual character for the period.
-The estate sleeps 120 of the wedding party across ten hectares, the deepest accommodation in this collection, and hosts up to 130 seated guests.
-Venue hire starts at €6,500.
+The estate sleeps 120 of the party across ten hectares, an unusually deep count, and seats up to 130.
+From €6,500.

 Why We Love It